semgrep/semgrep-docs/docs/semgrep-appsec-platform/dashboard.md

   - [Recommended priority](#recommended-priority) toggle

 :::info
+- By default, the Dashboard displays data for projects you have access to.
+Admins can view findings from all the projects in the organization.
+See the [Teams documentation](/deployment/teams#teams-beta) for more information.
-It can take up to a day **(24 hours)** for the Dashboard to correctly update and remove findings if you have recently deleted a project.
+- It can take up to a day **(24 hours)** for the Dashboard to correctly update and remove findings if you have recently deleted a project.
 :::

 To access **all** filters: